korningf/arch-ops/dev-ops.md

 consists in the art of specifying, resolving, and including these additional transitive dependencies.

-In the modern toolchains, this is the role of the build dependecy resolver and package manager.
+In the modern toolchains, this is the role of the build dependency resolver and package manager.

 This component is typically handled by Maven for the world java, or by NuGet for DotNET builds.